-Instruction 2 Periods per week

-Duration of SEE 3 Hours
+Instruction Duration of SEE SEE CIE Credits 2 Periods per week 3 Hours 50 Marks 50 Marks 1

-SEE 50 Marks

-CIE 50 Marks

 - 1. To make students acquainted with practical aspects of computing with images. - 2.
 To Improve quality of image by applying enhancement techniques. - 3.
 To know the process of Histogram. - 4.
 To understand Feature Extraction algorithms. - 5.
 To develop computer vision applications for real world problems.